 In the end, there is nothing to be gained from guilt.
 Your best option is to move forward with an eye toward helping your child overcome their challenges in ways that will allow them to have the best life possible.

 Do you want to talk about options for helping your child overcome their challenges without medication?
-Contact Us or give us as call at (936) 582-0404.
+Schedule a Brain Map and Consultation Online or give us as call at (936) 582-0404.